 12.1 The Project Award Process under the scheme is a systematic and transparent procedure designed to evaluate and approve project proposals.
-This process includes solicitation of Concept Notes, thorough evaluation by Project Appraisal and Project Approval Committees, and structured disbursement of funds to ensure effective implementation and monitoring of approved projects, as highlighted below.
+This process includes solicitation of Concept Notes, thorough evaluation by technical and approval committees, and structured disbursement of funds to ensure effective implementation and monitoring of approved projects, as highlighted below.